Chapter 12 : Love rule #12

 “I hate you.”

 “Merlin, I can’t believe it took you so long.
 You’re ridiculous, you know.
-Our group probably wouldn’t be so broken up if you just dated Scorp in the first place, not Jake the Giant Prat.”
+Our group probably wouldn’t be so broken up if you just dated Scorp in the first place, not Jake.”

 “You know Callie is in love with you, right?”
-I said, my heart racing as I tried to ignore what Albus had admitted for me.
+I said, changing the subject.

-“I know, and I love her.
+“I know, and I fancy the pants off her.
 But I’ve royally fucked up.
 She’ll never have me back now,” he said, and to my surprise his eyes filled with tears.